MaximilianAlgehed/MaximilianAlgehed.github.io/index.md

 on language-based security in a functional setting.

 ## Projects
-Below is a somewhat up to date list of projects I'm involved in.
+Below is a somewhat up to date list of projects I've been working on:

 * [DCC Encodings](projectsHTML/DCC.html) - Encodings of a Security Calculus